 Paramount Studios - Sherry Lansing Theatre

-Named after the former head of Paramount Pictures in 2005, this was the largest screening room on the Paramount lot until the construction of the Paramount Theater in 1993.
+Originally known as the Paramount Theater, this screening room was named after the former head of Paramount Pictures in 2005.
+It was the largest screening room on the Paramount lot until the construction of the Paramount Theater in 1993.
 It's still used for staff screenings, and has some beautiful 1920s murals behind the modern acoustic treatment.

 Back in the RKO days, this theatre was the home to an acting workshop run by Lela Rogers (Ginger's mother), which Lucille Ball was a part of.
 In 1959, after Desilu took over RKO, Lucy turned the theatre into the Desilu Workshop.
 She mentored young actors like Star Trek's Majel Barrett, TCM's Robert Osborne, and Lucy's protege and future co-star Carol Cook (who did a bunch of movies like "The Incredible Mr. Limpet").